Honduras approves shooting down suspected drug planes

 The legislation authorizes progressive use of force to make unidentified aircraft land.
-Only the country's defence minister can order that a plane be shot down, the legislation said.
+Only the country's defense minister can order that a plane be shot down, the legislation said.

 Most of the cocaine destined for the United States moves though Honduras, where Mexican drug gangs have moved in as they take increasing control over the drug trade from Colombian traffickers.